-Several years after the film was released, and with no connection whatsoever, a company called the Genuine Gemstone Company started who deal in precious stones and sell them through TV shows in numerous countries.
+Several years after the film was released, and with no connection whatsoever, a company called the Genuine Gemstone Company started trading and it deals in precious stones, selling them through TV shows in numerous countries.
 Purely by coincidence, convergent evolution seems to have occurred and they have a very similar logo.

 Below you can compare them: The Gustav Graves logo is on the left, with the The Genuine Gemstone Company on the right.

 We have no idea who designed their logo and there is no reason to suspect the design was, in any way, influenced by the Gustav Graves version in Die Another Day – in fact it’s far more likely that the similarity is due to a similar creative thought process that reached the same results because they were the best design solution.
-It’s not genius, just solid creative problem solving and, as such, good to see the concept was good enough to come through for someone else.
+Both names featured two of of the letter G, offering the opportunity for symmetry to create a diamond shape and two different designers in different situations reached the same design through creative problem solving.

-Just for fun, here’s an old reel of the screen graphics that were designed for Die Another Day.
+Just for fun, here’s an old reel of the screen graphics that one of our founders designed for Die Another Day between 2001-2002.